Is Redbubble legit… Can you really make money uploading and selling your artwork?

 - You don’t have to wait until you reach some payment threshold, you can be paid from any minimum amount – whether you choose to be paid straight into Paypal, or your bank account.

 - If you really want to make a lot of sales on Redbubble, you will either need hundreds/thousands of designs….
 Or, you will need to do some promotion.

 - Browsing through the products on offer, some of the prices certainly seem on the high side.
 Although, that is common with sites of this type.
 Also, people are often willing to pay more for something that they consider to be unique, or original.

 - If you’re used to some of the other print on demand sites, you may have to up your game here.
 There are some excellent designs, so yours will need to stand out and stack up against them.

 Some Redbubble Alternatives.

 - Etsy – with printful integration.
-You can now upload your designs to ETSY via Printful and printful will print your designs on various products and ship them.
+You can also upload your designs to ETSY via Printful and some other platforms.
+Printful will print your designs on various products and ship them.
 I made some sales on Etsy in this way – but found the extra step of using Printful too much of a hassle for me.
 You can check out some other platforms below.